SurienDG/NOTES-CS246/Bradley_Lushman/Lecture_13_oct_23.md

 ### Soln: Iterator Pattern
 - Create a class that manages access to nodes
     - Abstraction of a pointer
-    - Can use to walk the list without exposing the external pointers
+    - Can use to walk the list without exposing the actual pointers

 ### Aside:
 ```C++